Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

-Based on the value of the saddle free energies $F_{cc'}$ and their error we introduce a criterion for distinguishing genuine density peaks from statistical fluctuations of the density due to finite sampling.
-Qualitatively, if all the points in a cluster have density values compatible, within their errors, with the border density, the cluster can be considered as the result of a statistical fluctuation and merged with another cluster.
-In particular, cluster $c$ is merged with cluster \mbox{$c'$} if
+Based on the value of $\log{(\rho_{cc'})}$, the {logarithm of the density at the saddles}, and their error we introduce a criterion for distinguishing genuine density peaks from statistical fluctuations of the density due to finite sampling, as defined by Heuristic~\ref{hr3}. \begin{HR1} \end{HR1}